 - Make sure to have some extra small prizes in case anyone is disappointed at not winning one of the games

-Do you have a kids party game you could recommend?
+What kids party games would you recommend to other parents?
 Share it with us in the comments below.